 How To Get Your Stuff Together For A Tornado

-The past few years have been horrible for tornadoes.
+The past few years have been deadly for tornadoes.

 So what’s the best way to prepare for a tornado?